Information about Postdoc Compensation Minimums and relevant salary policies can be found here.

 Basic tax information and commonly used forms are available from the Ohio State Office of Human Resources Tax Office (Payroll Services).
 Payroll Services, however, cannot provide personalized tax guidance and encourages individuals to contact a tax advisor or the Internal Revenue Service (IRS), 1-800-829-1040 for specific information and advice about your tax obligations.

-If you are on a fellowship, and your taxes are not being collected by the university, you need to file quarterly taxes on your own.
+If you are on a fellowship that sends the funds directly to you (e.g. NSF Fellowships), and your taxes are not being collected by the university, you need to file quarterly taxes on your own.
 For more information, click here.

 The Fisher/Ohio State Tax Clinic: provides free tax preparation services to low-income taxpayers of Columbus.
 For more information, click here.